paru-de/remembering-the-kaishi/README.md

 Heisig frames are added as tags (only adding the highest id found in a *Word* field), allowing you to target corresponding Kaishi cards as you progress through RTK.
 Also adds keywords matching your vocabulary cards.

+***This is for the 6th edition only.
+Check the script and csv if you wan't to use it with older editions!***

 ## Prerequisites

 **IF YOU'VE ALREADY STARTED A KAISHI DECK, MAKE A BACKUP OF IT**